LimeChain/subsembly/README.md

 ### Adding pallets

 This starter project comes with `Aura`, `Balances` and `Timestamp` pallets.
-They are the minimal requirements for building and running account-based runtime on Substrate node.
+The minimal requirements for building and running account-based runtime on Substrate node is to have those three pallets.

 In order to add pallets to your runtime, place your implementation of pallet inside `/pallets` folder and implement runtime API entries for the pallet.